Areas of Interest

 Prior to coming to MSU, Dr. LaMeres worked as an R&D engineer for Agilent Technologies in Colorado Springs, CO from 1999 to 2006.
 LaMeres was a hardware design engineer in the Logic Analysis R&D lab.
 He designed acquisition hardware for the 16910/11/12 and 16950 Logic Analyzer systems in addition to developing a variety of probing solutions.

-In 2019, LaMeres' published four new textbooks on digital logic and embedded systems.
+In 2019 and 2020, LaMeres published five new textbooks on digital logic and embedded systems.
 These books have all undergone multiple revisions.
 If you wish to purchase one, the best prices are always on Amazon.
 Click on the links below to go directly to the Amazon offering.